tamrakareen/100daysofcloud/README.md

 ##
 Tamra's Cloud Journey

 Hello, I'm Tamra.
-I started this challenge to create a clear cloud practice with deadlines and to build a portfolio to show potential employers my cloud computing skills.
+I started this challenge to create a clear and routine cloud practice and to build a portfolio for potential employers.
 I am also networking, collaborating, learning, and supporting other cloud engineers.
 Also, it's fun :)

 I hope at the end of this challenge I'll have a nice list of projects showcasing what I can do.